PaulSHahn2/emacssetup/KENESIS.md

 keyboard is missing, such as with a laptop-- we still have the original *emacs* keybindings to fall back to.
 We have not reprogrammed them or changed them and our *emacs* setting is the same.
-So our functionality degrades gently and we are not left with no way to get things done.
+So our functionality degrades gently and we are not left without a way to get things done.
 Further, we have lost no additional functionality.
 We can still 10-key if we left the left side keys alone.

-The first disadvantage is that we cannot use the right side of the keypad layer for new macros, since it is already in use for 10 key.
+The first disadvantage of this approach is that we cannot use the right side of the keypad layer for new macros, since it is already in use for 10 key.
 Well, we can-- but we will loose the use of it for 10-key purposes.
 Thus, we have a limited number of keys we can bind to.

 Another disadvantage is when we don't have a foot-pedal to trigger the keypad layer, we must hit the *keypd* key to turn on the layer, then enter the key